Gohla/pibs/src/0_intro/index.md

 [//]: # ()
 [//]: # (#### Teaser Toy Example)

-To show the benefits of a build system with these key properties, here is a simplified version of the programmatic incremental build script for compiling a formal grammar and parsing text with that compiled grammar, which is the build script you will implement in the [final project chapter](../4_example/index.md).
+To show the benefits of a build system with these key properties, below is a simplified version of the build script for compiling a formal grammar and parsing text with that compiled grammar, which is the build script you will implement in the [final project chapter](../4_example/index.md).
 This simplified version removes details that are not important for understanding programmatic incremental build systems at this moment.

 ```admonish info